PiotrNewt/BikeGo/README.md

 ### 1.2 Project Instruction
- This project is a native iOS app implementation that provides ride users with navigation, security, data and social travel apps.
+**BikeGo** is a native iOS app implementation that provides ride users with navigation, security, data and social travel apps.
 The main functions implemented are as follows:
 1. Navigation module
     * Map
         * Map rendering options